phifogg/now_movie/blog2_spoke.md

 {"Title":"Dune","Year":"2021","Rated":"PG-13","Released":"22 Oct 2021","Runtime":"155 min","Genre":"Action, Adventure, Drama","Director":"Denis Villeneuve","Writer":"Jon Spaihts, Denis Villeneuve, Eric Roth","Actors":"Timothée Chalamet, Rebecca Ferguson, Zendaya","Plot":"A noble family becomes embroiled in a war for control over the galaxy's most valuable asset while its heir becomes troubled by visions of a dark future.","Language":"English, Mandarin","Country":"United States, Canada","Awards":"Won 6 Oscars.
 171 wins & 283 nominations total","Poster":"https://m.media-amazon.com/images/M/MV5BN2FjNmEyNWMtYzM0ZS00NjIyLTg5YzYtYThlMGVjNzE1OGViXkEyXkFqcGdeQXVyMTkxNjUyNQ@@._V1_SX300.jpg","Ratings":[{"Source":"Internet Movie Database","Value":"8.0/10"},{"Source":"Rotten Tomatoes","Value":"83%"},{"Source":"Metacritic","Value":"74/100"}],"Metascore":"74","imdbRating":"8.0","imdbVotes":"710,207","imdbID":"tt1160419","Type":"movie","DVD":"22 Oct 2021","BoxOffice":"$108,327,830","Production":"N/A","Website":"N/A","Response":"True"}
 ```

 Copy that string into the text area below the *Source* panel on the JSON Parser step and click on **Generate Target**.
 This will parse the sample string provided and generate a structure on the right hand side depicting all found entities matching 1:1.
-You can also setup your own target structure but you will need to map the entities in the source structure manually then - allowing maximum flexibilty.
+You can also setup your own target structure but you will need to map the entities in the source structure manually then - allowing maximum flexibility.

 ![JSON Parser Setup: Generate target](blog2_images/JSON_Parser_generate.png)

-If you remember from the first blog post, there are some date elements recieved by OMDb which do not directly fit ServiceNow's date format.
+If you remember from the first blog post, there are some date elements received by OMDb which do not directly fit ServiceNow's date format.
 We could leave the transformation to whoever uses the spoke action, but it would be a nice convenience factor if we cover it as part of the action.
 So let's add another step executing a transformation script.
-Click the **Plus (+)** again below *JSON Parser* and search for Script Step.
+Add a *Script Step* right below *JSON Parser*.
 This will allow to execute any arbitrary script either on the application server or even on a MID server if needed.
 In our case Instance is fine, all we need is access to the JSON body returned from the web service.

 We already have the function needed in the OMDBMovieHelper Script Include from blog 1, using that script include though would create a dependency on the spoke to have our Movie application installed (Cross Scope Access Policy).
 Since we want our spoke to be self contained I'll copy the code to the script step here.
 In a later step we can them remove the function from the Movie application.